Alternating sign matrices with reflective symmetry and plane partitions: $n+3$ pairs of equivalent statistics and a Cauchy-type identity: Main results

 when choosing $n=6$.

-Now we use the standard procedure to transform semistandard Young tableaux with entries in $\{1,2,\ldots,n\}$ into Gelfand-Tsetlin patterns with $n$ rows: To obtain the $i$-th row of the Gelfand-Tsetlin pattern, consider the shape in the semistandard Young tableaux constituted by the entries less than or equal to $i$, add $0$'s to the corresponding partition so that it is of length $i$ and write it in reverse order.
-In our running example, we obtain the following Gelfand-Tsetlin pattern.
+Now we use the standard procedure to transform semistandard Young tableaux with entries in $\{1,2,\ldots,n\}$ into Gelfand--Tsetlin patterns with $n$ rows: To obtain the $i$-th row of the Gelfand--Tsetlin pattern, consider the shape in the semistandard Young tableaux constituted by the entries less than or equal to $i$, add $0$'s to the corresponding partition so that it is of length $i$ and write it in reverse order.
+In our running example, we obtain the following Gelfand--Tsetlin pattern:

-As the entries less than or equal to $i$ are confined to the first $i$ columns it follows that all parts in the partition that constitute the $i$-th row of the Gelfand-Tsetlin pattern are less than or equal to $i$.
-We obtain a Gelfand-Tsetlin pattern with $n$ rows, parts in $\{0,1,\ldots,n-1\}$ such that the entries in $i$-th $\nearrow$-diagonal are no greater $i$.
-Adding $1$ to each entry and prepending a $\nearrow$-diagonal of $1$'s on the left results in a Magog triangle of order $n+1$ as defined in \cite{Zei96a,FischerGog}.
+As the entries less than or equal to $i$ are confined to the first $i$ columns, it follows that all parts in the partition that constitute the $i$-th row of the Gelfand--Tsetlin pattern are less than or equal to $i$.
+We obtain a Gelfand--Tsetlin pattern with $n$ rows, parts in $\{0,1,\ldots,n\}$ such that the entries in $i$-th $\nearrow$-diagonal are no greater $i$.
+Adding $1$ to each entry and prepending a $\nearrow$-diagonal of $1$'s on the left results in a \emph{Magog triangle} of order $n+1$ as defined in \cite{Zei96a,FischerGog}.
 In our example, we obtain

-Such Magog triangles are known to be in bijective correspondence with $(2n+2) \times (2n+2) \times (2n+2)$ totally symmetry self-complementary plane partitions \cite{MilRobRum86}.
+Such Magog triangles are known to be in bijective correspondence with totally symmetric self-complementary plane partitions \cite{MilRobRum86} inside a $(2n+2) \times (2n+2) \times (2n+2)$ box.
+For a given totally symmetric self-complementary plane partitions~$T$, let $\lambda(T)$ be the shape of the corresponding \RSPP under the aforementioned bijection.

-On the other hand, the CSPPs with the constraints as they appear in the theorem are in easy bijective correspondence with symplectic tableaux as defined in \cite[Section 4]{KoiTer90}.
-Thus, Theorem~\ref{interpret4} can also be seen as to provide the expansion of the generating function of arrowed monotone triangles with bottom row $0,2,\ldots,2n-2$ into symplectic characters.
-This was conjectured by Florian Aigner \cite{FloPrivate} independently. \end{remark}
+On the other hand, the \CSPPs with the constraints as they appear in the theorem are in easy bijective correspondence with {symplectic tableaux} as defined in \cite[Section 4]{KoiTer90}.
+The generating functions of symplectic tableaux of shape~$\lambda$ are known as the \emph{symplectic Schur polynomials $\sp_\lambda$}, which admit the following bialternant formula

+Thus, Theorem~\ref{interpret4} can also be seen as to provide the expansion of the generating function of arrowed monotone triangles with bottom row $0,2,\ldots,2n-2$ into symplectic characters when setting $u=v=1$.
+This was conjectured by Florian Schreier-Aigner \cite{FloPrivate} independently.